MohammadMohsinKhan/Python-projects/README.md

 # Projects
-Personal projects which I have worked on.
+Python projects which I have worked on by myself.